 7. Start improvising on guitar with a backing track

-Now that you’ve got the hang of creating pleasant sounding melodies (no matter how simple) your final task is to play them in real musical contexts.
+Now that you’ve got the hang of creating pleasant sounding melodies (no matter how simple) on your guitar, your final task is to play them in real musical contexts.

 Which is very easy nowadays since all it takes to find a good Rock or Blues backing track in say, A minor, is a Youtube search.